CS559/559Tutorials/content/curves/interpolation/index.md

 <!--more-->

 <!-- WARNING: all links must be relative! -->
-To see this [Demo on a plane html page](../../curve-demos/interpolation-demo.html) (useful for a lecture).
+To see this [Demo on a plain html page](../../curve-demos/interpolation-demo.html) (useful for a lecture).

 Suppose we have a set of points and we want to have a curve that passes through them.
 We'll start with 9 points.